-The Croydon Renewal Plan is an umbrella term that covers the financial recovery plan, the submission to the Ministry of Housing, Communities and Local Government for a capitalisation direction and actions to respond to the Report in the Public Interest (RIPI).
+The Croydon Renewal Plan is an umbrella term that covers the financial recovery plan, the submission to the MCHLG for a capitalisation direction and actions to respond to the RIPI.

-Updates are provided regularly to General Purposes and Audit Committee on progress in addressing the RIPI action plan and Internal Audit provides independent assurance of completed actions.
+Updates are provided regularly to the GPAC on progress in addressing the RIPI action plan and Internal Audit provides independent assurance of completed actions.

 In November 2020 the Council adopted new Council Priorities and ways of working (replacing the Council's Corporate Plan 2018-2022) and this now forms part of the Council's policy framework.
-The focus of the new Priorities and Ways of Working is on practicing sound financial management, being transparent about spending and what the Council can afford by concentrating on core services, and a small number of evidence-based outcomes.
-Delivery of these priorities is supported by new ways of working:

-becoming a more transparent, open and honest council, involving residents in decision making and being clear about what the council can do, and what it can't.
+The focus of the new Priorities and Ways of Working is on practicing sound financial management, being transparent about spending and what the Council can afford by concentrating on core services and a small number of evidence-based outcomes.
+Delivery of these priorities is supported by new ways of working, namely: becoming a more transparent, open and honest council, involving residents in decision making and being clear about what the Council can do, and what it can't.